 Explainability of machine learning models: a significant number of papers published regarding rail maintenance utilise convolutional neural networks which are “black box” solutions difficult to explain to management.

-The extent to which these issues surface in the DVA project is yet to be determined, however Hajizadeh et al [2] provide proposals to address the first two issues identified.
+Hajizadeh et al [2] provide proposals to address the first two issues identified.
 Their paper proposes the use of techniques such as minority over-sampling with noise to balance the defective/non-defective datasets.
 They also propose the use of semi-supervised techniques to address the lack of labelled data.

 Focussing on track geometry, Sharma [3] utilises Markov Decision Processes to propose a condition monitoring maintenance actions of: none; minor; and major.
-A major difference between Sharma’s work and that proposed by the Project Team is that Sharma considered only “red tags” or “red defects”, which are major defects that violate regulatory rules.
+A major difference between Sharma’s work and that proposed by the Project Team is that Sharma considered only major defects that violate regulatory rules.
 The Project seeks to identify degradation in ballast via track geometry prior to a potential breach of rail standards.

 [Other potential literature surveys: research: see list wrt Peng at end; industry e.g. cost of rail maintenance; data collection/cleansing?; dimensionality reduction techniques e.g. PCA?; ML techniques e.g. logistic regression; linear regression wrt maintenance; visualisation e.g. best-practice drill-down of broad geographic into local sections]

-[3] Current Practice
+[3] Current Practice of Queensland Rail

-Queensland Rail collect a significant quantity of data relating to the condition of their rail network.
+Queensland Rail collect a significant quantity of data relating to the condition of their rail network, focusing on ballast condition.
 Two primary sources are used to formulate ballast maintenance priorities:

 Track Recording Car (TRC): the TRC data is captured on a quarterly basis.
 This data provides information regarding the condition of the rail geometry such as height of left and right rail and the twist in the line.
 A primary driver for deterioration in track geometry is the degradation of the underlying ballast.
+Elsewhere, fractal analysis on vertical TRC data has shown a moderate correlation with ballast fouling, indicating that TRC data is an indirect measure for ballast condition [8].

 Ground Penetrating Radar (GPR): GPR data is collected for the entire network every 3 years.
+Previously demonstrated to yield up to 100% classification accuracy using an SVM classifier to detect soiling, GPR data is a robust measure of ballast condition [7].
 The data informs engineers as to the level of contamination in the ballast, ballast thickness and moisture likelihood.

 Queensland Rail’s network extends more than 6,600 kilometres across the state.
-As such, the quantity of data collected is significant with more than 10 million data items collected by the TRC and ~350,000 data items collated during the GPR survey.
+As such, the quantity of data collected is significant with more than 10 million data fields collected by the TRC split across 16 features and ~350,000 data fields split across 22 features collated during the GPR survey.

-Current practice involves engineers conducting a manual visual inspection of the TRC readings, comparing these with prior TRC runs to identify potential degradation and then overlaying the GPR data for the same section of track to provide confirmation of potential ballast contamination.
+Current practice involves engineers conducting a manual visual inspection of the TRC readings, comparing these with prior TRC runs to identify potential degradation and then overlaying the GPR data for the same section of track to provide confirmation of potential ballast contamination (Figure 1).

+Figure 1Flowchart of QR's maintenance decision process

 The process is highly labour intensive.
-QR’s engineers trialled a “heatmap” within Excel whereby the process was semi-automated, however a 10km section of track involved approximately 2,000 rows of data and over 20,000 standard deviation calculations.
+QR’s engineers trialled a “heatmap” within Excel whereby the process was semi-automated but lacked visualisation of the geographical context of the track.Additionally, a 10km section of track involved approximately 2,000 rows of data and over 20,000 standard deviation calculations.
 This rendered the spreadsheet unstable.
 As a result, the engineers did not make plans to roll-out the “heatmap” process.

 [4] Novelty in Approach